Undergraduate Music Theory and Ear Training Guidelines

 - Students who pass the Theory I placement exam and are interested in passing into Music Theory II should contact the Director of Undergraduate Theory to schedule a separate placement exam.

-Music Theory I Entrance Exam:
+Music Theory I Online Placement Exam:

 The exam consists of 5 sections, each one assessing your mastery of fundamental music-theoretical knowledge: (1) identifying pitches by name in treble, bass, alto, and tenor clefs; (2) writing ascending and descending major and minor scales; (3) key signatures, including relative and parallel keys; (4) intervals and interval inversions; and (5) triads in close position.
 Each section is timed, and you will need to devote around 30 minutes of uninterrupted time to complete the entire test.
 The test cannot be paused, and it may be taken only once per semester on an electronic device of your choice (smartphone, tablet, or computer; please make sure your technology is in working condition prior to starting the test).
-An overall minimum score of 80% is required to enroll in Music Theory I.

 Ear Training (ET) First Day of Class, Registration and Placement Guidelines